Quantum Lock: A Provable Quantum Communication Advantage: Limitations of Lockdown Technique for Generic Quantum PUFs

 The state of subsystem $S^2$ is clearly a mixed state.
-However, checking the equality between two mixed states is difficult, sometimes not possible.
-For example, we have two different mixed state:
+However, checking the equality between two mixed states is difficult, and sometimes not possible.
+For example, we have two different mixed states:

 and

 The density operators of both mixed states are represented as Equation (\ref{eq:reduced}).
 That is to say, these two mixed states are unequal but totally indistinguishable.
 This can be trivially extended to the n-qubit situation.
 So the lockdown technique is not implementable with generic quantum PUFs. \end{proof}